blackchip-org/lunar-lander.js/README.md

 For optimal fun the original source was translated line by line, in all of its goto glory, instead of being restructured into a modern form.
 I think I found two bugs in the original source and have corrected them here.
-Or it is my lack of expertise in the FOCAL programming language that make me think they are bugs.
+Or it is my lack of expertise in the FOCAL programming language that makes me think they are bugs.
 Otherwise, this version tries to adhere to the original as much as possible.
 Future plans may include adding more precision errors.